Zorander42/KoA_TroopCalc/README.md

 Requires Ruby to be installed in order to run it.
 Ruby can be installed here: https://rubyinstaller.org/

+## Download ##
+Simply clone or download and extract the repository to the desired location.

 ## Usage ##
 With ruby installed, it is as simple as double clicking on the script.
 You will see a command prompt, and you only need to follow the prompts and